vkk1710/Automotive_NER/README.md

 This will save the data in data/gpt_gen_data.csv.
 You can change the name of the csv file in data_gen.py.

 ## Fine-tuning
+We fine-tune using the Low-Rank Adaptation (LoRA) technique to get better performance with optimized memory utilization on A100 Nvidia GPU.
+We use flash attention which requires GPUs that are based on the Ampere architecture.

 Fine-tune the Microsoft Phi-2 model by running train.py.
 Before running this train.py, set the training configs in configs/config.json.

 ```